Other waste

 Hard waste

-It is best to try to sell or donate larger items from home that are no longer required.
-However, these items are accepted at transfer stations.
+It is best to try to sell or donate larger items that are still in good quality but are no longer required.
+However, these items are accepted at transfer stations - they even might be accepted at the Resource Recovery (aka Tip shops) at discretion of staff.
 Please see our Transfer Stations page for fees and opening hours.

 Green waste (garden organics)